zyxcompare/Shxde./README.md

 <summary>Obfuscates All Batch Scripts</summary>

-Due to the way the script is put together, it can obfuscate all batch scripts
+Due to the way the script is put together, it can obfuscate pretty much all batch scripts.

 </details>